 Why Access Context Manager

-Many companies rely on a perimeter security model — e.g., Firewalls — to secure internal resources.
+Many companies rely on a perimeter security model — for example, firewalls — to secure internal resources.
 This model is similar to a medieval castle: a fortress with thick walls, surrounded by a moat, with a heavily guarded single point of entry and exit.
 Anything located outside the wall is considered dangerous.
 Anything inside is trusted.

 Firewalls and the perimeter security model work well if there is a precise boundary around specific users and services.
 However, if a workforce is mobile, the variety of devices increases as users bring their own devices (BYOD) and utilize cloud-based services.
 This results in additional attack vectors not considered by the perimeter model.
 The perimeter is no longer just the physical location of the enterprise, and what lies inside cannot be assumed as safe.

 Access Context Manager allows you to reduce the size of the privileged network and move to a model where endpoints do not carry ambient authority based on the network.
 Instead, you can grant access based on the context of the request, such as device type, user identity, and more, while still checking for corporate network access when necessary.

 Access Context Manager is an integral part of the BeyondCorp effort at Google.
 To learn more, see BeyondCorp.